Payment monitoring systems: a complete guide for payment teams

 6. Calculate real-time metrics

-Once data is unified and enriched, you can continuously calculate live KPIs.
+Once the data is unified and enriched, you can continuously calculate KPIs in real time.
 Core metrics usually include authorisation/success rate, decline distributions (especially soft vs hard), provider latency, timeout/error rate, retry/cascade efficiency, and high-level fraud signals.

 Always segment metrics by provider, country, scheme, BIN, method, merchant, device, and channel.
 This is how you move from ‘success dropped’ to ‘success dropped for prepaid cards via Provider X in Brazil.’